hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/historian.md

   return businessNetworkConnection.query(q1,{justnow:now});
 ```

-More advanced queries can be used; for example as the Add, Update, and Remove asset are system transactions these can be selected as follows.
+More advanced queries can be used; for example, the following query selects and returns the Add, Update, and Remove asset system transactions.

 ```
   // build the special query for historian records